PSBicep/PSBicep/Docs/Help/Restore-Bicep.md

 ```

 ## DESCRIPTION
-Restores external modules from the specified Bicep file to the local module cache.
+Restores all external modules referenced in the .bicep file to the local module cache.
+Modules from an ACR bicep registry is stored under '%USERPROFILE%\.bicep\br' and template spec modules '%USERPROFILE%\.bicep\ts'.

 ## EXAMPLES